 Credential Builders for Engineers

 Short Courses are designed with working professionals in mind, and available online.
-A key differentiator to our program is the regular contact with faculty throughout the short course.

 Here is what students can expect: